How to Deal When Your Patient Is Inappropriate for Therapy Services

 The occupational therapist went in to evaluate Joseph for rehabilitation services.
 He failed his mini-mental exam.
 He was falling in and out of sleep due to severe malnourishment.
 The patient admitted that he hadn’t eaten a solid meal for several days due to some dental problems and being too weak to chew his food.
 Speech therapy placed the patient on a thickened liquids and puree diet just to be safe.
 Although the patient had a personal goal to eat better, he did not want to address anything else due to severe pain and fatigue.

 Four days of OT services for self-feeding went by and the patient’s condition was worsening.
-The patient was desaturating during treatments and experienced severe leg pain to the point where prescription drugs were no longer remedying the issue.
+The patient’s oxygen was desaturating during treatments and he experienced severe leg pain to the point where prescription drugs were no longer remedying the issue.
 He could only muster enough energy to stay awake for about five minutes of each session.

 As his participation levels decreased, the facility’s demands to get more treatment minutes increased.
 After 5 treatments, the OT decided that she’d had enough, thinking that her services were causing more harm than good.
 She reported her concerns to her team leader, who put in a request for a medical hold on all therapy services.